 What Are Mexican Wedding Cookies?

-Mexican wedding cookies/cakes are considered a type of shortbread cookie that is usually filled with chopped pecans, hazelnuts, or walnuts and then gets a generous coating of powdered sugar after they are baked.
+Mexican wedding cookies/cakes are considered a type of shortbread cookie that is usually filled with chopped pecans, hazelnuts, or walnuts and then coated generously with powdered sugar after they are baked.

 You may know them as Italian nutballs, Italian wedding cookies, Russian tea cakes, or Swedish tea cakes.